grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Use YAML for all front matter.
 In certain presentations, all front matter characters might render literally.
-For this reason, _do not_ include any special markdown formatting, like italics or monospace, in front matter.
+For this reason, _do not_ include any special Markdown formatting, like italics or monospace, in front matter.

 Here’s a correctly built example: